givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High Performance Computing.md

     }
     ```

 9. Take a moment to understand what this template does (you can find complete documentation on the template syntax at <https://github.com/Azure/azure-batch-cli-extensions/tree/master/doc>).
 Let's begin with the parameters object.
-Similar to the parameters object created for the Pool template, this object enables you to expose the parameters that the user need to provide when running the Job.
+Similar to the parameters object created for the Pool template, this object enables you to expose the parameters that the user needs to provide when running the Job.
 Notice that in this case, we require a poolId and a jobID as before.
 However, this template also supports a resolution parameter and uses the default value of "428x240" if the user does not supply a target resolution.

     ```json
         "parameters": {